 These two parts are integrated and form part of the same data storage solution.
-In practice, the flash memory monitors user activity to determine which applications, data, boot elements, and so on are most frequently accessed, and then stores these significantly speeding up system performance.
+In practice, the flash memory monitors user activity to determine which applications, data, and boot elements are most frequently accessed, and then stores these significantly speeding up system performance.

-In practice, the results aren’t pronounced enough to opt for SSD caching over spending marginally more for a larger SSD and running everything from Windows to your favorite shooters from the very same drive and letting the RAM do its magic unperturbed.
+In practice, the results aren’t pronounced enough to opt for SSD caching over spending more for a larger SSD and running everything from Windows to your favorite shooters from the very same drive, letting the RAM do its magic unperturbed.